-Expectations of Adults in the Play Yard
+Expectations of Adults in the Playground

-- · Monitor the entire area and equipment or safety concerns.
+- · Monitor the entire area and equipment for safety concerns.
 If something needs repaired let the director know.
 Move to the area with the most children or area of greatest safety concern.
 Adults need to spread out.
 Some areas are less visible or less accessible from a distance and someone should be handy to intervene when necessary. - · Just as in the muscle room, adults are expected to be standing in order to be actively supervising.
 Sitting does not allow for a good view of the area or allow you to quickly get to a child who may need help.
 If a child needs comforting, you may sit with the child.
 But once the child is ready, please stand up again. - · As in the muscle room, children should be encouraged to problem solve moving over equipment.
 Reassure them you will keep them safe and coach them if necessary but try to avoid lifting them down.
+Lifting children increases the risk for you and them to get hurt.

-- · As in the muscle room, help get games started if necessary and encourage other children to participate then step back. - · Children are allowed to go up the slide once they have checked that no one is coming down. - · The sand should stay in the vicinity of the sandbox rather than to the mud kitchen or other areas. - · Do not allow children to climb the fence.
-If they choose to climb, they may climb the climber, the sides of the house, or tree stumps.
+- · As in the muscle room, help get games started if necessary and encourage other children to participate then step back. - · Children are allowed to go up the slide once they have checked that no one is coming down. - · Mulch and dirt/mud should not be taken into the gazebo but may go under the gazebo. - Do not allow children to climb the fence.
+If they choose to climb, they may climb the climbing wall on the gazebo, the sides of the house, or the tunnel and platforms. - · Children may not stand on the house roof.
+They may sit on the roof. - · Things you might need to say: "Mulch stays on the ground.
+Throwing mulch gets it in people's eyes, and that really hurts."
+"Shovels and rakes stay on the ground.
+If they are up over your head you might accidentally hit someone, and that would hurt them."
+"When you shovel, make sure your eyes can see where you are putting the mulch that is in your shovel."

-Guidelines for Courtyard
+Courtyard

 - The courtyard is not for running around or to be treated as another outdoor play yard.
-It is for planned small group activities.
-Children are not to go past the prayer labyrinth. - · If you set up an activity in the courtyard you will need to put it away unless a morning teacher has talked with an afternoon teacher, and it has been mutually agreed upon to leave out for the afternoon.
-If so, the afternoon teacher is responsible for cleaning up the activity and putting everything away.
+It is for planned group activities.
+Children are not to go past the prayer labyrinth. - · If you set up an activity in the courtyard you will need to put it away unless it has been mutually agreed upon to leave out for another class, in which case the two educators need to also agree who will be putting it away.
 The key to the storage box is in the director's office. - · Small group activities that might occur: easels for painting en plein air, observational drawings of nature, yoga, story time, sensory table experience, loose parts with mirrors.

-Guidelines for Mindfulness Studio
+Mindfulness Studio

-The Mindfulness Studio is for small group work and for children to have a safe place to self-regulate when emotions are big and strong.
+The Mindfulness Studio is for small group work and for children to have a safe place to co-regulate or self-regulate when emotions are big and strong.
 Children are never to be left alone in the Mindfulness Studio.

-The Mindfulness Studio has the following components:
+The Mindfulness Studio may have the following components:

-- Yoga mats and area for stretching - Mindfulness materials such as emotion stones, finger labyrinth, sensory bottles, etc. - Drawing materials and easel - Sensory Table - Cozy spot with headphones, weighted lap and shoulder throws, books, etc. - A private spot with bubble tower and cozy chair - Sofa for reading a book together, having conversation, etc.
+- Yoga mats and area for stretching

+- Mindfulness materials such as emotion stones, finger labyrinth, sensory bottles, etc.

+- Drawing materials and easel

+- Sensory Table - Cozy spot with headphones, weighted lap and shoulder throws, books, etc. - A private spot with bubble tower and cozy chair - Sofa for reading a book together, having conversation, etc.